JaguaraCoder/jaguara-manifesto-for-software-development/README.md

 Could be summarized as a combination of laziness and smartness(?) in a effort to avoid effort.

 #### Lifestyle
-The Jaguara coder has a peculiar lifestyle that could be summarized as:
+The Jaguara has a peculiar lifestyle that could be summarized as:
 - Prefers meetings than work
 - First to complain, last to give a good solution
 - Worried on moving tickets on the board just to show managers